harmony-one/h/progress/gheis-mohammadi.md

-2026-02-29 Sat: Last week was highly productive, with a strong focus on enhancing stream synchronization and performing final validations before announcing the v2025.1.2 release to the community.
+2026-02-28 Sat: Last week was very productive, with a strong focus on enhancing stream synchronization and performing final validations before announcing the v2025.1.2 release to the community.
 The main effort revolved around improving the reliability and stability of stream handling under various network conditions, reducing noisy logs, and preventing unnecessary stream evictions that could impact testnet performance.

 One significant improvement addressed an issue with DNS resolution for trusted peers.
 Previously, `AddDNSNodestoTrustedPeers` could attempt to connect to the node itself when the local peer ID appeared among DNS-resolved candidates, generating repeated “dial to self attempted” errors.
 The [PR #5007](https://github.com/harmony-one/harmony/pull/5007) resolved this by skipping the local node’s own peer ID during iteration, reducing log noise and avoiding wasted connection attempts on testnet nodes.